 2) Why Have You Pursued A Career In Truck Driving?

 Expect to be asked this question during your trucking interview.
-Think about your answer, and try and relate the answer to perhaps family members being part of the trucking community (if this the case for you).
+Think about your answer, and try and relate the answer to perhaps family members being part of the trucking community (if this is the case for you).
 Another alternative would be to discuss your love for travel and wanting to explore different places while on the road.
 However, when answering, it’s essential to mention some critical skills as to why you would be an ideal choice for this position.
-For example, your eye for detail, your love for driving, your ability to get along with people, and how trucking allows you to meet others while on the road.
+For example, your eye for detail, love for driving, ability to get along with people, and how trucking allows you to meet others while on the road.
 Talk about the possibility of moving up in the industry or company after gathering years of experience.
-It won’t hurt to talk about some of the impressive health benefits that a well-known trucking company would provide, and how this would reflect well on yourself and the family you have or are planning to start soon.
+It won’t hurt to talk about some of the impressive health benefits that a well-known trucking company would provide and how this would reflect well on yourself and the family you have or are planning to start soon.

 3) What Skills And Competencies Do You Have Which Will Make You An Ideal Choice For This Truck Driving Role?

-Truck driving is indeed a very demanding profession, requiring expertise in a range of skills and competencies including; having excellent communication skills, the ability to follow directions and use maps, ability to network, possessing impeccable time management skills, being an excellent driver, paying attention to detail when filling out reports, being a team player, possessing knowledge of traffic/road rules, having excellent analytical – decision-making skills, and having knowledge of loading/ unloading procedures as well vehicle maintenance procedures.
+Truck driving is indeed a very demanding profession, requiring expertise in a range of skills and competencies, including; having excellent communication skills, the ability to follow directions and use maps, the ability to network, possessing impeccable time management skills, being an excellent driver, paying attention to detail when filling out reports, being a team player, possessing knowledge of traffic/road rules, having excellent analytical – decision-making skills, and having knowledge of loading/ unloading procedures as well vehicle maintenance procedures.

 These are just some examples of the competencies associated with any truck driving role.
 Naturally, select the skills you feel are closely related to the job specification or the job at hand.
 Take time when answering this question to illustrate why those competencies are necessary to carry out the job.

-Example answer – “ Apart from possessing my CDL license and my ability to drive a variety of different types of trucks of different sizes, I also have excellent communication and navigational skills.
+“ Apart from possessing my CDL license and my ability to drive a variety of different types of trucks of different sizes, I also have excellent communication and navigational skills.
 Naturally, communication and navigational skills are essential for this role because you will be required to communicate with dispatchers and customers about their deliveries.
 Navigational skills will be essential because you need the ability to use maps and follow GPS instructions to meet deadlines on time”.

 4) What Would You Say Is Your Greatest Strength?